rafael-santiago/tulip/doc/MANUAL.md

 Another nice thing that I like to do with this base is hold the triads root using my thumb at 6th instead of playing this root using the 4th string.
 So, I slide it down until the root and dive into the shortened triad holding its root with my thumb.
+I think maybe it is the base of what ``Hendrix`` does in this song record.

 I also use some kind of hybrid picking but its out of a tablature's scope.
 Again, the colors is up to you.